 For Teacher Candidates

 - Please contact the Student Teaching Placement Officer, Lynette Kerrigan, ONE YEAR ahead of time about your plans.
-You will be asked to complete a special application and meet criteria specific to this specialized placement.

 For Host Schools